kyle-n/kyle-n.github.io/_posts/2023-04-28-ebike-daily-routine.md

 This thing is *fast*.
 A two-mile trip across town takes 15 minutes or less with pedal assist.
 At top speed, I can go 25-30 miles per hour.
 It's enough to keep up with traffic on slower roads.

-The ebike is also fast because I don’t sit in traffic.
-I use the bike lane.
+The ebike is also fast because you don't sit in traffic in the bike lane.
 It feels *so good* to zip by a massive line of cars during rush hour.
 Going to Monday running group took 45 minutes in my car.
-It’s a third or less on the ebike.
+It’s a third or less that on the ebike.

 It's made me get out more.
-If I want to have lunch from [my favorite restaurant](http://calintitos.com), it's easy to get there and back within my lunch break.
+If I want to have lunch from [my favorite restaurant](http://calintitos.com), I can get there and back within my lunch break.
 No need to pay for food delivery.

 ### Reason #2: You’re not tired

 Ebikes are great because they make biking *easy*.
 I’m not nearly as tired or sweaty when I get places.
-I'll always be a little gross, because Georgia summers run hot and humid, but the ebike is a huge improvement.

-Now, I can ride up Athens’ grueling hills without feeling like I’m going to have a heart attack.
+It feels nice riding up Athens’ grueling hills without feeling like I’m going to have a heart attack.

 ### Reason #3: Saves money

 The ebike is already saving me money.
 While $1,000+ up front is steep, I save by not driving.
-Every day I don't use my car, I save on gas, depreciation and repairs.
-The [Department of Energy cost per mile calculator](https://afdc.energy.gov/calc/) says even my tiny commute at $3.35 per gallon costs roughly $386 per year.
+The [Department of Energy cost per mile calculator](https://afdc.energy.gov/calc/) says even my tiny commute at $3.35 per gallon costs roughly $386 per year with gas, depreciation and repairs.
 Ebikes, on the other hand, [are less than a penny per mile](https://www.calbike.org/e-bike-research-shows-environmental-and-economic-benefits/) to charge.
 The ebike should pay for itself in three years.

 The real financial boon, though, will be when I sell my car.
 I’m waiting to make absolutely sure the ebike fits all my needs, but I think I can make it work (see next section).